 Affordable dental implants – can it really be?

-If you’ve done any sort of research on dental implants or dental implant surgery, you’ve likely stumbled upon, or have been earnestly searching for the exact cost.
+If you’ve done any sort of research on dental implants or dental implant surgery, you’ve likely stumbled upon, or have been earnestly searching for the exact cost of these tooth restoration services.
 You’ve likely come across figures that stretch in the realm of your current budget’s wildest imagination.
-The cold, hard truth is that these services can be affordable; dental implants really can “cost” a whole lot less, all things considered.
+The cold, hard truth is that these services can be affordable; dental implants really can “cost” a whole lot less than available options, all things considered.
 The pricing is really determined by a lot of factors; the region of the country the procedure is performed in, costs of training and equipment maintained by the implant dentistry practitioner, the amount of dental implants that the dentist or oral surgeon performs in any given year as well as any complications regarding your jawbone or jaw structure that would affect the cost of the dental implant procedure.
 As was mentioned before, however, the true cost of a dental implant is relative.

 You could just say, “c’est la vie” and live out the rest of your life with missing teeth.
 While this is a definite option, if you are in any way missing your front teeth, this in itself could take a large toll on you, not only emotionally, but financially as well.
 If you think you would be saving money by simply walking around toothless, chances are you’re sadly mistaken.
 Missing prominent teeth can lead to a poor self-image, which can have a negative effect not only in your personal and social life, but in your professional life as well.
 Poor job performance, depression and anxiety are all real-world possibilities of a bad self-image due to missing teeth.